World Cup Odds 2018

 Who Are the Favourites to Win the World Cup?

 We now know that Ireland won’t be heading to Russia next summer for the FIFA World Cup in 2018, but what teams are set to come out on top?
 Well, at this stage, Paddy Power has the following outright odds:

 - Brazil = 5/1

 - France = 6/1

 World Cup 2018 Teams: Who to Look Forward To

 When the 2018 World Cup kicks off on June 14, 2018, in Russia, 32 teams will be in the mix.
-With 32 days to see who can come out victorious, the games will be coming thick and fast during the early stages.
+We now know who those teams are and we can’t wait to see who will take the lead when the action kicks off.
+The games will be coming thick and fast during the early stages.

 As we’ve said, the teams listed above are among the betting favourites, but who else could be in the mix?
-Well, the following nations will probably be there or there abouts when the Jules Rimet starts to gleam:
+Well, the following nations will all be there when the Jules Rimet starts to gleam:

 Beyond the Odds: Get the Latest World Cup Information